Siem Reap, Cambodia

 April 25, 2008

 AJ was in Ta Prohm, a ruined ancient temple within Angkor Archaeological Park.
-I don’t only mean yours truly, but also the famous AJ: Angelina Jolie.
+I wasn’t only referring to yours truly, but also the famous AJ: Angelina Jolie.
 The actress-humanitarian-mother shot some scenes for Lara Croft: Tomb Raider in the Angkor complex, most memorably in Ta Prohm.

 The scene: AJ, as Lara Croft, saunters through a deserted temple overgrown with foliage.
 She hears a child’s laughter echoing through the ruins.
 She spots a young girl hiding behind the rubbles.
 The girl runs, laughing.
 She follows her.
 The girl leads her to a courtyard, and then disappears.
 The ground opens up under her feet and AJ falls into a cavernous chamber.